rosshadden/thesis/06-analysis.md

 The [series](#series) and [parallel](#parallel) tests show much more promising results for the stream method.
 In the series scenario, the results of the AJAX and stream workflows very quickly diverge.
-Whereas the AJAX method yields values on a linearly-increasing scale, the stream method instead appears to adhere to more of a logarithmic scale.
+Whereas the AJAX method yields values on a linearly increasing scale, the stream method instead appears to adhere to more of a logarithmic scale.
 Here the benefits of WebSockets really start to become evident, as depicted in \autoref{fig:dataSeries}.
 The reason the stream method performs so much better than AJAX when operating with serial requests is that there is only one single WebSocket connection, which remains open throughout the entire endeavor.
 In contrast, each one of the requests in the AJAX method makes a separate call to the server, creating a new connection.